-Doctors do blood tests to look for high levels of antibodies to streptococci.
+Although there is no laboratory test that specifically diagnoses rheumatic fever, doctors do blood tests to look for high levels of antibodies to streptococci.
 Doctors also look for streptococci by swabbing the child's throat and sending the swab to a laboratory for examination.

 Other blood tests, such as the erythrocyte sedimentation rate (ESR) and C-reactive protein, help doctors determine whether inflammation is present in the body and how widespread it is.
 The ESR and C-reactive protein are increased when inflammation is present.